pietrushnic/old_blog/source/_posts/2012-02-20-improve-productivity-by-tracking-work_20.markdown

+---
+layout: post
---- layout: post title: "Improve productivity by tracking work environment with git - vim" date: 2012-02-20T21:43:00+01:00 categories: - productivity - linux ---
+title: "Improve productivity by tracking work environment with git - vim"
+date: 2012-02-20T21:43:00+01:00
+comments: true
+categories: [productivity, linux]
+---

 In this post I try to describe my vim configuration procedure and how it is connected with git.
 The whole concept is based on keeping all the configuration files in a separate directory.
 These files are connected using symbolic links in places where system or application requires it (eg $HOME/.vimrc -> /home/jdoe/workspace/dotfiles/vimrc).
 So first let's create local directory for vim: